joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 __Console Output:__
 ```
   ...
-  Enter in two words (separated by a space: two words|
+  Enter in two words (separated by a space and ends with |): two words|
   Here are the two words you inputted: two words
   ...
 ```